JamesStallings/gmd/README.md

 GMD is a high-fidelity, identity-blind markdown environment designed for speed, portability, and temporal resilience.
 It is built to be a "ghost" in the system—inheriting authority from the execution environment and staying out of the way of the data.

+Note that this work took a litle over two days of 'off and on' work, typically in 2 to 4 hour sessions.
+Most of the documentation was also written by Gemini.

 ## Key Features
 ---